 - Click on the "Source" button beneath.
 At the bottom of the list you'll see "Photo Library."
-Click on it and, in the column on the left, you'll see all the folders you've set up in your photo library.
+Click on it and, in the column on the left, you'll see all the folders and albums you've set up in your photo library.

 - The slow-mo window should be showing your photos now, one by one.
 They will go in order of how they are in your folder.
 If you want them to show in random order, click the button beneath that says "Shuffle slide order."

-5—Changing the Rotation Pattern of Your Screen Saver
+6—Changing the Rotation Pattern of Your Screen Saver

 To the left of the screen saver window you will have noticed a column of bright green shapes with different labels.
 Each of those shapes represents a different way of moving photos in and out of the screen saver.
 Click on one and you'll see your photo in the screen saver window start to move differently.
 Click on another one and the type of movement will change again.
 Try them all to see which works best for your photos and your goal in choosing them.

 Also note the little time menu under that column.
 Mine is set for 20 minutes, which means my screensaver will start automatically 20 minutes after I've stopped using the computer (while taking a break or whatever).